Stanton, Alabama

 Stanton is an unincorporated community in Chilton County, Alabama, United States.
 The community has a post office, with postmasters appointed from 1883 to 2006.
 A wedge tornado struck here on March 21, 1932 taking seven lives.

 Geography

 Stanton is located at 32.73568°N 86.89971°W and has an elevation of 335 ft.

 Churches

-There are two churches in Stanton, Ebenezer Baptist Church, established in 1819, and Stanton Bible Methodist Church.
+There are two churches in Stanton, Ebenezer Baptist Church, established in 1819, and Stanton Bible Methodist Church, established in 1931.

 United States Civil War

 The Battle of Ebenezer Church took place near Stanton on April 1, 1865, during Wilson's Raid into Alabama in the final full month of the American Civil War.